spardoel/Sign-language-recognition/Posts/2022-10-10_Sign_language_interpreter_blog_14.md

 In the previous section I mentioned that the map_coordinates_to_resized_image() method is used to re-normalize the feature values.
 In this section, I want to take a closer look at this method.

 As I mentioned previously, the coordinates of the points returned from the holistic model are represented as fractions of the image size.
 When the individual frames are processed, the coordinates are converted to pixel values.
-The 'map_coordinates_to_resized_image()' method converts the points back to percentage values after the video frames have been cropped.
+The map_coordinates_to_resized_image() method converts the points back to percentage values after the video frames have been cropped.

 Here is the code.